Armageddon95/ASUS-GL552VW-OC-EFI/README.md

 What doesn't work:
-Keyboard backlight
+Keyboard backlight,
-Touchpad
+Touchpad,
-Battery percentage
+Battery percentage,
-Brightness control
+Brightness control,
 I used the hackintosh shop installer for the installation, since then I updated the system to 11.2.3.